moliver28/research-handbook/content/handbook/engineering/infrastructure/test-platform/reliable-tests.md

 Tests are selected for promotion by a weekly automated script that uses the data produced by reliable test report.

-- Criteria: 14 consecutive days of success and top 10 in run frequency.
+- Criteria: 14 consecutive days of success and top 10 in run frequency in master or nightly pipelines
 - The process involves generating MRs for the top-performing tests and assigning them for review by counterpart SET for the DevOps stage of the test as a DRI.
 - A test should ideally not be promoted manually without it being identified in the reliable test report.
 However, if a